microsoft/onnxruntime/README.md

 For additional build flavors and/or dockerfiles, please see [BUILD.md](BUILD.md).
 For production scenarios, it's strongly recommended to build only from an [official release branch](https://github.com/microsoft/onnxruntime/releases).

 #### PyPi (Python):
-*If using `pip` to be download the Python binaries, run `pip install --upgrade pip` prior to downloading.*
+*If using `pip` to download the Python binaries, run `pip install --upgrade pip` prior to downloading.*

 * [onnxruntime](https://pypi.org/project/onnxruntime)
 * [onnxruntime-gpu](https://pypi.org/project/onnxruntime-gpu)